thenikso/angular-inview/README.md

 ### InViewContainer

-Use `in-view-container` when you have a scollable container that contains `in-view` elements.
+Use `in-view-container` when you have a scrollable container that contains `in-view` elements.
 When an `in-view` element is inside such container, it will properly trigger callbacks when the container scrolls as well as when the window scrolls.